 Allstate supports research groups and other organizations that provide information that is used to shape public policy debate and inform consumers and businesses about key issues affecting insurance consumers.
-Our support is largely focused on improving safety on roads and in homes and combatting insurance fraud.
-In 2016, Allstate provided approximately $7.9 million to research organizations such as the National Insurance Crime Bureau and the Insurance Institute for Highway Safety (see the list of major organizations that Allstate supported in 2016 within this report).
+Our support is largely focused on improving safety on roads and in homes and combating insurance fraud.
+In 2017, Allstate provided nearly $8.4 million to research organizations such as the National Insurance Crime Bureau and the Insurance Institute for Highway Safety (see the list of major organizations that Allstate supported in 2017 within this report).
 The Insurance Institute for Business and Home Safety envisions a world where the durability of homes and commercial buildings is a core societal value — greatly reducing human financial losses, as well as community disruptions, that result from natural and man-made disasters.

 Allstate partners with advocacy organizations and other coalitions throughout the country to promote various public policy positions.
-In 2016, Allstate provided about $890,000 to coalitions, with $193,000 (22 percent) attributed to lobbying efforts.
+In 2017, Allstate provided about $449,000 to coalitions, with $74,000 (16%) attributed to lobbying efforts.

 Throughout our history, we have also endeavored to make roads safer.
 We were pioneers in the advocacy of mandatory seat belts and airbags in cars.
-Today, many of our employees and agencies devote significant time every day to promoting safer driving and work with community groups, parents, teen drivers, schools, and national organizations.
+Today, many of our employees and agencies devote significant time every day to promote safer driving, working with community groups, parents, teen drivers, schools and national organizations.
 Allstate provides significant human and financial resources to organizations that save lives, prevent injuries, and reduce losses caused by crashes on the nation’s highways.
 For example, Allstate supports the Advocates for Highway and Auto Safety, a champion in the effort to save the lives of drivers and passengers.

 Allstate contributes to groups that advocate meaningful change for insurance consumers, nationally and in individual states.
-In 2016, Allstate provided almost $3.2 million to national trade associations, with approximately $1.3 million (40 percent) attributed to lobbying efforts and just under an additional $1.7 million to state trade associations, with approximately $340,000 (21 percent) attributed to lobbying efforts.
+In 2017, Allstate provided almost $2.7 million to national trade associations, with approximately $848,000 (31%) attributed to lobbying efforts and just under an additional $1.9 million to state trade associations, with approximately $456,000 (25%) attributed to lobbying efforts.

 We are also working on building a better insurance regulatory system.
 The insurance industry currently operates under a different set of regulations in each of the 50 states and the District of Columbia.
 At the same time, the Federal Insurance Office and other federal agencies are becoming more actively involved in insurance regulatory matters.
 This patchwork system makes it difficult and expensive to develop innovative products for customers and for Allstate exclusive agencies to operate as efficiently as possible.
 We believe it is imperative to modernize and improve the regulatory system for insurance companies and consumers.
 The company therefore supports organizations working for reforms that will help ensure a healthy regulatory system with more uniformity and consistency.